 A Better Shampoo & Conditioner Alternative:

-Then, I remembered that I had already tried a few items from Beautycounter (and no, they didn’t sponsor this post!) that I loved, so I placed a new order–this time, adding shampoo, conditioner, and body wash to my cart–and hoped for the best.
+Then, I remembered that I had already tried a few items from Beautycounter that I loved (and no, they didn’t sponsor this post, however, I am a Beautycounter “rep”–full disclaimer–I signed up to be an affiliate because I love it that much!) so I placed a new order–this time, adding shampoo, conditioner, and body wash to my cart–and hoped for the best.
 (Plus, my friend Meg said she’s used their shampoo for years and loved it, so that was reassuring.)